How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 • Under Time zone: Choose appropriate time zone

-• Under Recurrence: Choose Every 1 day(s)
+• Under Recurrence: Choose Every 1 hour

 • Click OK

-4d.
-Enter the table_name
+• Enter the Parameters

 • Under table_name: Enter the name of the lookup table you created